surajvm3/surajv311.github.io/_posts/2026-07-31-kafka-and-kfkProducer.md

   abortTransaction()    ← neither M1 nor M2 becomes visible
 ```

 - A **transactional producer** is assigned a stable `transactional.id` that persists across restarts.
-When it restarts, it first resolves any in-flight transaction from the previous session (commit or abort), then starts fresh — no duplicates across restarts.
+When the producer restarts, it uses the same transactional.id to recover transactional state and fence the previous instance, providing transactional guarantees across restarts.
   - **Producer config for full exactly-once semantics:**

     ```properties